Bipartite octahedral lattice — unit cell

 Accessibility

-A text description of the model is in the alt attribute above; a poster image stands in until WebGL initialises.
+A text description of the model is in the alt attribute above, and a loading message stands in until WebGL initialises.
 If you need a high-resolution still or a video walk-through, see the contact page.